 Taxi operators pay the full annual premium as they do now.
 Taxis that travel over 107,000 kilometres per year may prefer this option.

-From around mid-2019, taxis will pay CTP in a different way.
+Since mid-2019, taxis pay CTP in a different way.
 They pay a small upfront premium and then make monthly payments according to how far they actually drive.

 Safety standards for taxis